sip-23/sip-23/README.md

 ## 🎯 About Me

-I'm a budding 🌱 software developer that is passinate about creating impactful and exciting technology that will improve the well being of people and systems.
-I enjoy working with technologies like HTML, Global CSS and frameworks like Tailwind and Bootstrap 🎓.
-I also enjoy working with data and have experience in statistical analysis, artificial intelligence 🤖 and cloud platforms.
-My interest 💡 in the Javascript, React ecosystem and Python developement has help me build Data centric tools that have helped business grow and strive 🚀🔥.
-Im also a life long learner and looking forward to building my first real-world application.
+I'm a budding 🌱 software developer that is passionate about creating impactful and exciting technology that will improve the well being of people and businesses.
+I enjoy working with technologies like HTML, Global CSS and frameworks like Tailwind CSS and Bootstrap 🎓.
+I also enjoy working with data and have experience in statistical analysis, artificial intelligence 🤖 and cloud platforms including Mircosoft Azure and AWS (Amazon Web Services).
+My interest 💡 in the Javascript, React ecosystem together with Python developement has help me build Data centric tools that have helped business grow and strive 🚀🔥.
+Im also a life long learner and looking forward to building more impactful and futuristic real-world applications.

 ### Work with Sips!
 And turn your business the right side up 📈 🚀!
 Even **Coca-Cola** knows it 🤣😄😅.